benlamb95/mp4-clean-eats-kitchen/README.md

 * [Individual recipe instructions page tablet wireframe](assets/wireframes/tablet-recipe-steps.png)
 * [Individual recipe instructions page mobile wireframe](assets/wireframes/mobile-recipe-steps.png)

+The recipe instructions should be again simple in design and well structured.
+This should include unordered bullet points for the ingredients and numbered bullet points for the instructions so user can clearly distinguish each section.
+Information on this page needs to be clear and concise for readability.
 #### Profile Page:

 * [Profile page desktop wireframe](assets/wireframes/desktop-profilepage.png)
 * [Profile page tablet wireframe](assets/wireframes/tablet-profilepage.png)
 * [Profile page mobile wireframe](assets/wireframes/mobile-profilepage.png)

+The profile page aims to be a hub where users can edit and delete their wn profiles.
+This should act as a page where they can easily navigate to previous recipes they have liked and their own recipes they have added to the website.